Extra Virgin Olive Oil Is Most Used Oil For Cooking

 Extra virgin olive oil is prized for its flavor and its health benefits, which include reducing inflammation and lowering cholesterol levels.
 With its growing popularity, it is likely that extra virgin olive oil will continue to be the top choice for cooking in the years to come.

 When it comes to choosing a cooking oil, there are a lot of factors to consider.
 For many people, the taste is the most important factor.
 However, if you’re looking for the best cooking oil for your health, you’ll want to choose an oil with a high smoke point.
-Extra virgin olive oil has a relatively low smoke point, which means it’s best used for low-heat cooking or added at the end of cooking as a finishing oil.
+Extra virgin olive oil has a relatively low smoke point, which means it’s best used for low-heat cooking or added at the end as a finishing oil.
 If you’re looking for an oil that can stand up to higher heat, vegetable oils like canola oil or avocado oil are a good option.

 Extra Virgin Olive Oil Is A Healthy Fat